HarshalHarle/HarshalHarle/README.md

     <br>
     Whether it's a new job 💼 or a chance to flex my coding muscles,💪🏻 if you've got a spot on your team that needs a bit of coding flair and a whole lot of enthusiasm 🙌, count me in!
 Let's connect & create something awesome! 🪄
     <br><br>
     ⚡ Fun fact – I'm more than just a coder, I'm a storyteller.
-Also, I love tinkering with Linux all the time.
 And Oh, I almost forgot to tell you..
 I use Arch btw.
   </p>
 </div>
 </section>